juckele/vivarium/README.md

 ## Development Environment Setup
 1. Run `gradle eclipseSetup`.
 1. Import all projects into Eclipse as existing Eclipse projects.
+A portion of projects depend on some Groovy code, you can find an Eclipse Groovy plugin here: https://github.com/groovy/groovy-eclipse/wiki.
 For most development, this should be sufficient.
 1. Running any database test code requires installing psql, and setting up a user named test with sufficient privelages on a database named test and with password test).

 ## Running Vivarium